core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).

-* In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.
+* In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

 * In step 3, if the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
 This prevents the AEAD nonce from the request from being reused.

-* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
-The encoding of the compressed COSE object is modified as described in {{compression}}.
+* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this document.
+The encoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, the Group Flag MUST be set to 1.
 If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the new ID Context MUST be included in the 'kid context' parameter of the response.

-* In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{compression}}.
+* In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{compression}} of this document.
 In particular, the payload of the OSCORE message includes also the counter signature.

 ### Supporting Observe ### {#ssec-protect-response-observe}